-The command "show interface statistics" that can display port traffic statistics, port packet error statistics and port analysis history can be used either in Privileged mode # and Global Configuration mode (config)#. "show interface statistics" is useful for network administrators to diagnose and analyze port traffic real-time conditions.
+The command "show interface statistics" that can display port traffic statistics, port packet error statistics and port analysis history can be used either in Privileged Mode # and Global Configuration Mode (config)#.
+It is useful for network administrators to diagnose and analyze port traffic real-time conditions.